-APERC will coordinate the second OGSE in Australia in 2016.
+APERC will coordinate the second OGSE which will focus on regional capacity building in Australia in March 2017.

-APERC will prepare for the third OGSN Forum in Irkutsk, Russia in 2017.
+APERC will prepare for the third OGSN Forum in Irkutsk, Russia, on 29-30 June 2017.

 APERC will continue activities for OGSI including issuing OGS Newsletter and publishing results of OGSS.